-Interworking Proxy Application Entity: specialized AE that facititates interworking between Non-oneM2M Nodes (NoDN) and the oneM2M System.
+Interworking Proxy Application Entity (IPE): specialized AE that facititates interworking between Non-oneM2M Nodes (NoDN) and the oneM2M System.
 An IPE maps data of the NoDN into oneM2M resources

 NOTE: It invokes operations in the NoDN when the related oneM2M resources are modified and modifies oneM2M resources based on the output of NoDN operations.